nerun/php-directory-indexer/README.md

 ## Installation

+  - `index_conf/` — configuration folder for index.php (it's not indexed, it's hidden).
+    - `themes` — themes folder.
+    - `img` — background images folder.
+    - `icon_encoder.php` — it's a tool to easy encode icons to base64, the format used in index themes.
+There is a link to it below file listing "[Icon Encoder]".
+Open it, select an image, encode it, and read instructions.
   - `index.php` — is the main file and, technically, that's all you need.
-  - `index_theme.php` — is the default icon theme: it includes icons for many different file extensions. it' a copy of Linux Mint-Y 16 pixels mimetypes icons.
-Folder is Mint-Y-Sand.
-If you do not use this file, the index will load just 2 icons: unknown file type and a folder, extracted from Apache Fancyindex.
-By default this file is not listed by the indexer.
-  - `background.jpg` — if not used the background will be white.
-By default this file is not listed by the indexer.
-  - `icon_encoder.php` — it's a tool to easy encode icons to base64, the format used in index_theme.
-By default this file is not listed by the indexer.
-Open it, select an image, encode it, and read instructions.

-Put the files you wish inside your folder.
+Put the files you wish inside the folder to be indexed.
+You can add just `index.php`.

 ## Customization

 ### Ignore files

-To add more files to be ignored by indexer, open `index.php` and edit lines 32-44:
+To add more files to be ignored by indexer, open `index.php` and edit lines 35-44:

 ```
 $ignore=array('.','..',
-              'background_default.jpg',
-              'background.jpg',
               'error_log',
               'favicon.ico',
               '.htaccess',
               'icon_encoder.php',
+              'index_conf',
               'index.php',
-              'index_theme_default.php',
-              'index_theme.php',
               'securityoff.htaccess',
               'Thumbs.db',
               $self); // ignore these files